ClonyPDF home

 Consequence of rejection Higher — appointment may not be completed; rebooking required Lower — letter issued requesting new photo

 Bottom line: The print dimensions and basic biometric rules are effectively identical between UK visa and UK passport photos — they both follow the same ICAO biometric photography standard.
 The differences are in the digital portal specifications, the enforcing authority, and the practical consequences of getting it wrong.
 Do not assume a photo that was accepted for your UK passport will necessarily pass the UKVI visa portal's automated checks without re-exporting at the correct file size and resolution.
+Full HMPO rules are on our UK passport photo page.

 How to Create a UK Visa Photo with Passport Photo Maker